mysticdyingwhale/UniversityVault/University/CS/OS/Concurrency & Synchronisation.md

 - A thread in `wait()` must be prepared to be restarted at any time, not just when another thread calls `signal()`
 	- `while(not safe to proceed){wait();}`
 - Don't call `sleep()`

+### Steps to take

+1. Getting Started
+	- Identify units of concurrency
+	- Identify chunks of state
+	- Write down high-level main loop of each thread
+	- Separate threads from objects
+2. Write down the synchronization constraints and the kind (mutual exclusion or scheduling)
+3. Create a lock or CV for each constraint
+4. Write the methods, using the locks and CVs

+### Deadlocks

+A deadlock occurs when all four of these conditions are present:
+- Mutual exclusion
+- Hold and wait
+- No preemption
+- Circular wait

+What can be done about deadlock:
+- Ignore it
+- Detect and recover
+- Avoid algorithmically
+- Negate one of the four conditions
+- Static/dynamic detection tools

+### Performance issues and tradeoffs

+- Invoking spinlocks/mutexes can be expensive
+- Coarse locks limit parallelism
+- Fine-grained locks lead to complexity and hence bugs

+Programmability issues:
+- Loss of modularity